 June marks the month for National Aphasia Awareness, a condition that impacts up to 40% of individuals who have a stroke.1

-What is aphasia?
-According to the American Speech-Language and Hearing Association (ASHA), aphasia is a speech and language disorder caused by neurological damage.
-This damage can occur due to a stroke, the leading cause of aphasia, but the condition can also be the result of a brain tumor, traumatic brain injury, or progressive neurological diseases.
-It impacts how an individual speaks, listens, reads and writes.2
+The American Speech-Language and Hearing association defines aphasia as a speech and language disorder caused by neurological damage.
+The leading cause of aphasia is a stroke to the brain, but the condition can also be the result of a brain tumor, traumatic brain injury, or progressive neurological diseases.
+A neurological trauma such as this can impact how an individual speaks, listens, reads, and writes.2

 The impact of aphasia depends on where in the brain the neurological event has occurred, as well as the severity of the incident.
 In one individual, it may impact his/her ability to identify specific vocabulary in complex conversation with family and friends (i.e. word finding difficulties), while in another, he/she may be unable to answer yes/no questions appropriately or complete basic automatic tasks such as counting to 10.

 Understanding the symptoms and characteristics of aphasia helps caregivers, friends, and family members better communicate with those impacted by the condition.
-The National Aphasia Association suggests the following when communicating with a person who has aphasia.3
+The American Heart & Stroke Association pinpoints some tips that loved ones often forget when communicating with an individual with aphasia:

-Here at Live Your Life, we offer comprehensive speech-language therapy to better support individuals impacted by aphasia.
-Learn more about our speech therapy services here: http://www.liveyourlifept.com/physical-therapy-wellness-services/speech-therapy
+Here at Live Your Life we offer comprehensive speech-language pathology to better support individuals impacted by aphasia.

 Rachel enjoys being outside with her husband and exploring the Twin Cities on their road bikes.
 She also enjoys spending time with both of their families, traveling, running and yoga.